radareorg/radare2-book/introduction/overview.md

 ###rafind2

-rafind2 is a program to find byte patterns into files
+rafind2 is a program to find byte patterns in files

 ###ragg2